Jimmy062006/ESIClient.Dotcore/docs/UniverseApi.md

 Get solar system information

-Get information on a solar system  - --  This route expires daily at 11:05
+Get information on a solar system.  - --  This route expires daily at 11:05

 ### Example
 ```csharp